sid597/docs/docs/developing/self-hosted.md

 # Self-Hosting Backend

+## Data Loss

+Our number one design principle is to never have data loss.

+All accounts of data loss will be documented publicly on our [GitHub Discussions](https://github.com/athensresearch/athens/discussions/categories/post-mortems).

+Our last (and only) account of data loss was in February 2021 on our local-only version of Athens, before we made a public release, posted by a developer contributor.

+When the self-hosted backend was in `alpha`, we had known issues of data loss, crashing, and freezing because the distributed events system being incomplete.
+We discovered and solved these issues internally as a team.
+We did not invite others to use this build during this period.

+Now we are in `beta`, meaning we are ready to open up Athens for beta testers.
+We don't have known issues with data loss, crashing, and freezing anymore, and the first implementation of the distributed events system is complete.
+That said, we need to open this up to beta at this point because we need more real-world testing in a variety of contexts beyond our own team of six to go from `beta` to `stable`.

+We've created two new Discord channels for feedback and help on 2.0.0-beta and data loss at **2.0.0-beta-feedback** and **#data-loss**, respectively.
+Join us on Discord [here](https://discord.gg/avzDmq3nah).

 ## Client

 To connect to an Athens server, you must know its remote address (an IP address, URL, or localhost) and its password.
 Skip to [server](#server) to setup a server first if you haven't yet.